-"Sexual harassment" means unwelcome sexual advances, unwelcome requests for sexual favors, or other unwelcome behavior of a sexual nature when:

-- submission to such behavior is made, explicitly or implicitly, a term or condition of an individual's employment or status in a course, program, or activity; or - submission to or rejection of such behavior is used as a basis for a decision affecting an individual's employment or participation in a course, program, or activity; or - 3. such behavior is so severe, persistent, or pervasive that a reasonable person would find that it: - a) alters the terms or conditions of a person's employment or educational experience, or - b) unreasonably interferes with an individual's work or performance in a course, program, or activity, thus creating a hostile or abusive working or educational environment.
+- "Sexual harassment" means unwelcome sexual advances, unwelcome requests for sexual favors, or other unwelcome behavior of a sexual nature when: - 1. submission to such behavior is made, explicitly or implicitly, a term or condition of an individual's employment or status in a course, program, or activity; or - 2. submission to or rejection of such behavior is used as a basis for a decision affecting an individual's employment or participation in a course, program, or activity; or - 3. such behavior is so severe, persistent, or pervasive that a reasonable person would find that it: - a) alters the terms or conditions of a person's employment or educational experience, or b) unreasonably interferes with an individual's work or performance in a course, program, or activity, thus creating a hostile or abusive working or educational environment.

-Sexual harassment involves unwanted sexual attention.
-However, a person's subjective belief that behavior is offensive does not make that behavior sexual harassment.
+A person's subjective belief that behavior is offensive does not necessarily make that behavior sexual harassment.
 The behavior must also be objectively unreasonable.

 The determination as to whether behavior is sexual harassment must take account of the totality of the circumstances, including the nature of the behavior and the context in which it occurred.
 Sexually harassing conduct often involves a pattern of offensive behavior.
-However, a single instance of assaultive, physically threatening, or other especially abusive behavior may constitute sexual harassment.
+However, a single incident may constitute sexual harassment depending on the severity of the conduct and on factors such as: the degree to which the conduct affected the student's education or the employee's work environment; the type, frequency and duration of the conduct; and the identity of and the relationship between the alleged harasser and the recipient of the conduct.